 Match Day at the David Geffen School of Medicine

-Extending medical education to a broader segment of tomorrow's physicians and researchers, the UCLA School of Medicine has established two innovative programs - the UC Riverside/UCLA Biomedical Sciences Program and the Drew/UCLA Medical Education Program
+Extending medical education to a broader segment of tomorrow's physicians and researchers, the David Geffen School of Medicine at UCLA has two innovative programs - the UC Riverside/UCLA Biomedical Sciences Program and the Drew/UCLA Medical Education Program

 UC Riverside/UCLA Thomas Haider Program in Biomedical Sciences Students in the UCR/UCLA Thomas Haider Program in Biomedical Sciences completed the first two years of medical school at UC Riverside and are currently completing the clinical training program at UCLA.

 UCLA PRIME The UCLA PRIME program is a 5-year dual degree program focusing on the development of leaders in medicine who will improve health care delivery, research, and policy in underserved communities.
 Masters degrees may be completed in areas that complement the mission of the program, generally an MBA, MPH or MPP.
 The annual cohort is composed of 18 students.
 Students will identify with one of two programs: PRIME UCLA-Westwood (14) or PRIME UCLA-CDU (4).
 A commitment to serve in, and experience working with, diverse medically disadvantaged populations is paramount.
 While the program is fully coordinated with the other medical student programs, application and acceptance are specific to UCLA PRIME.

 Drew/UCLA Medical Education Program The Drew/UCLA program was established in 1978 between the Charles R. Drew University of Medicine and Science in south Los Angeles and the UCLA School of Medicine.
 Its mission is to train students to practice medicine with competence and compassion in disadvantaged communities.